 B. The Vice-Chairman, in absence of the Chairman, shall have all the powers and perform all the duties in the absence or inability of the Chairman and shall perform other duties as may from time to time be directed by the Board or the Chairman.

-C. The secretary shall keep accurate and complete minutes of all meetings, have charge of the minute books, call meetings on order of the Chairman, attend to all correspondence, and perform such other duties as ordinarily pertain to this office or from time to time be delegated by the Board or the Chairman.
-The Chairman may appoint an assistant secretary to assist the Secretary or the Board, as deemed appropriate.
+C. The Secretary, in absence of the Chairman and Vice-Chairman, shall have all the powers and perform all the duties in the absence or inability of the Chairman and shall perform other duties as may from time to time be directed by the Board or the Chairman.
+The Secretary shall keep accurate and complete minutes of all meetings, have charge of the minute books, call meetings on order of the Chairman, attend to all correspondence, and perform such other duties as ordinarily pertain to this office or from time to time be delegated by the Board or the Chairman.

 4.4 REMOVAL OF OFFICER POSITION